Briggs Report: Structural

 The Briggs report suggested that a single statutory body, the Central Nursing and Midwifery Council, should oversee professional standards, education and discipline, rather than the three existing organisations, the General Nursing Council, the Central Midwives Board and the Council for the Training of Health Visitors.

 The structural changes recommended by the report were so complex that they were not accepted until 1974.
 They were not implemented until the United Kingdom Central Council for Nursing, Midwifery and Health Visiting (Electoral Scheme) Order of 1982.

 Education

 The Committee recommended reducing the age of entry to nursing training and offering an alternative form of training to the 2- or 3-year course in the form of 18 months training leading to certification, with the option to later pursue further training to obtain full registered nurse status.
 Another suggested change in education suggested dedicated nursing colleges be created and that student nurses not be treated as part of the ordinary labour force of the NHS.

 Specialisms

 The Report suggested that basic nurse education be followed by Branch specialisation, with trainee nurses choosing to select from adult, children, mental health and learning disability nursing specialisms.

-It recommended that a new professional group was reuqired to work with the "mentally handicapped".
+It recommended that a new professional group was required to work with the "mentally handicapped".
 In the mid-1970s, some areas began to introduce these specialist nurses.